Manifest Creative Research Gallery presents PERCEPTUAL PAINTERS | 6th Annual NUDE | REGIONAL SHOWCASE: SCULPTURE

 Manifest was founded, and continues to be operated by regional artists, so it is only fitting that, with more space in which to program, the organization should offer the Regional Showcase series.
 We feel this is important for the artists and the public living within reasonable driving distance of the gallery.
 It will give each a chance to show and share, and to gain perspective on our region's creative wealth as it relates to the broader art world.

-For this second in the series, which will change in theme and scope from show to show, we opted to survey the region for works of photography.
+For this third in the series, which will change in theme and scope from show to show, we opted to survey the region for works of sculpture.

-Manifest's several-member blind jury process reviewed 295 works by 100 artists.
-Eleven works by the following 9 artists were selected for exhibition and will also be featured in the Manifest Exhibition Annual publication (MEA) at the close of the season.
+Manifest's several-member blind jury process reviewed 127 works by 54 artists.
+Nine works by the following 8 artists were selected for exhibition and will also be featured in the Manifest Exhibition Annual publication (MEA) at the close of the season.

 Presenting works by: